A Complete Guide to Digital Forms for Parishes

 Religious Education Classes or Tuition Payment

 Forms can be used to sign up and pay for religious education classes.
 People can also pay for tuition.
-If you have ParishSOFT's Family Suite, your forms will automatically connect with your member records and keep everything up to date.

 There are many features and benefits to utilizing online forms for your parish.
 Below are some features you may not know about that can help save you time and money, as well as simplify the process for users, possibly creating an increase in attendance and donations.